Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Ergodicity of SDEs driven by fBm

-For any given $w_{-} \in \CW_-$, we now construct a measure on $\CW_+$ as the law of a two-sided fractional Brownian motion, conditioned on its past $w_{-}$, and enhanced with the corresponding ``area process''.
-More precisely, denote by $\tilde \P_+$ the law of the stochastic process $\{X_t\}_{t \in [0,1]}$, given by \begin{equ}[e:reprFBM] X_t = \alpha_H \int_{0}^t (t-r)^{H-{1\over 2}}\,dW_r\;, \end{equ} where $W$ is a standard Wiener process and $\alpha_H$ is the constant appearing in \eqref{e:repr}.
-In can be checked that the covariance of $\tilde\P_+$ satisfies the assumptions of \cite{CoutQian,FVGauss}, so that it can be lifted in a canonical way to a measure $\P_+$ on $\CW_+$.
+where $W$ is a standard Wiener process, and $\alpha_H$ is the constant appearing in (\ref{erepr}).
+It can be checked that the covariance of $\tilde\P_+$ satisfies the assumptions of \cite {CoutQian,FVGauss}, so that it can be lifted in a canonical way to a measure $\P_+$ on~$\CW_+$.